Medically reviewed by Drugs.com. Last updated on Aug 27, 2020.

 TheraCys: Reconstitute with 3 mL of sterile preservative free saline and shake gently to create a fine, even suspension (avoid foaming).
 Do not use if flocculation or clumping (that is not dispersed with gentle shaking) occurs after reconstitution.
 Withdraw contents (~3 mL) and further dilute with sterile preservative free saline to a final volume of 50 mL.

-TICE BCG: Reconstitute with 1 mL sterile preservative free saline using a 3 mL syringe.
+TICE BCG: Reconstitute with 1 mL sterile, preservative free saline using a 3 mL syringe.
 Add to vial and swirl gently to form a homogenous suspension (forceful agitation may cause clumping).
-Dispense into a catheter tip syringe containing 49 mL of sterile preservative free saline.
-Mix by gently rotating the syringe.
+Dilute to a final volume of 50 mL with sterile, preservative free saline.
+Mix gently prior to intravesical installation.

 For intravesicular (bladder instillation) administration only; do not administer IV, SubQ, IM, or intradermally.

 Intravesicular: Patients should not drink fluids for 4 hours prior to instillation.
 Empty or drain bladder.
-Instill BCG (intravesical) by gravity; retain for as long as possible, up to 2 hours.
+Instill BCG (intravesical) by gravity; remove catheter after instillation is complete.
+Retain BCG (intravesical) for as long as possible, up to 2 hours.
 Patient should lie prone for at least 15 minutes, then rotate positions (lie on right side, left side, abdomen, and back) every 15 minutes to maximize bladder surface exposure (TICE BCG); for TheraCys, patient may be in an upright position after the first 15 minutes.
 Following bladder instillation, patients should be instructed to void in a seated position in order to avoid the splashing of urine; burning may occur with the first void following therapy.
 Prior to flushing, disinfect the urine for 15 minutes with an equal amount of household bleach (this should be done for the first 6 hours after therapy).
 After administration, patients should drink plenty of water in order to flush the bladder.

 Store intact vials at 2°C to 8°C (36°F to 46°F).
 Protect from sunlight (direct or indirect); minimize exposure to artificial light.
 Use TheraCys immediately after reconstitution if possible, and do not exceed 2 hours stored at 2°C to 25°C (35°F to 77°F).
 Store TICE BCG at 2°C to 8°C (36°F to 46°F) and use within 2 hours of reconstitution.